Paul Tratt

-Paul Tratt was an American college football player and coach.
-He served as the head football coach at Grinnell College in Grinnell, Iowa in 1901 and Whitewater Normal School—now known as the University of Wisconsin–Whitewater—in 1904.
+Paul H. Tratt (c.
+1875 – January 16, 1960) was an American college football player and coach.
+He served as the head football coach at Grinnell College in Grinnell, Iowa in 1901< and Whitewater Normal School—now known as the University of Wisconsin–Whitewater—in 1904.

-Tratt played football at the University of Wisconsin, where he was a four-year letter winner.
+Tratt played football at the University of Wisconsin, where he was a four-year letterwinner.

+Tratt later practiced law and ran an insurance agency in Fort Atkinson, Wisconsin.
+He died at the age of 84, on January 16, 1960, at hospital in Jefferson County, Wisconsin.